EnVision-Research/LucidFusion/README.md

 ## 🔧 Training Instructions

-Our code is now released!
+Our inference code is now released!
+We will release our training code soon!

 ### Install
 ```